iquasere/MOSCA/README.md

                         specified will be assumed to be metagenomic and metatranscriptomic
   -c [CONDITIONS [CONDITIONS ...]], --conditions [CONDITIONS [CONDITIONS ...]]
-                        Different conditions for metatranscriptomic analysis
+                        Different conditions for metatranscriptomic analysis,
+                        separated by comma (,)
+  -t Threads, --threads Threads
+                        Number of threads available for MOSCA -m Memory, --memory Memory
+                        Maximum memory (byte) available for MOSCA.
+Applied only in the assembly

 A tool for performing metagenomics, metatranscriptomics and metaproteomics analysis.